In this video, this indignity happens to a pair of amorous lions when their acts become the focus of a herd of Cape buffalo

 If anything, she now seems vaguely interested in the buffalo.
 For him, it’s time to mark his territory (note the raised tail in the next image) and prepare for the next round of mating.

-What makes this encounter unusual is the presence of the buffaloes.
-This is simply a coincidence brought about by the location of the manmade waterhole.
+What makes this encounter unusual is the presence of the buffalo.
+This is coincidental, brought about by the location of the manmade waterhole.

 As mentioned, the lions are pretty much preoccupied with procreation.
 The buffalo may be able to sense this.

 Lions seldom eat when mating, only pausing to drink and rest.
-So, when they’re done their immediate priority will be food.
+When they’re done, their immediate priority will be food.

 Buffalo is highly rated on a lion’s menu.
 Although a fearsome opponent, an adult buffalo will provide food for several days, making it worth the risks involved in tackling one.